felipeerias/nan-js-proposal/README.md

 + *initiator* sends a `REQUEST` message that includes the `sessionId.secret` of both peers
 + *responder* validates the received secrets
-+ if the secrets are invalid, the application rejects the connection, etc., *responder* sends `REQUEST_REJECTED`
++ if the secrets are invalid or the application rejects the connection, *responder* sends `REQUEST_REJECTED`
-+ if the connection is not possible (e.g. internal error, too many active connections, etc.), *responder* sends `REQUEST_DROPPED`
++ if the connection is not possible (internal error, too many active connections, etc.), *responder* sends `REQUEST_DROPPED`
 + if the secrets are valid and the connection is possible, *responder* sends `REQUEST_ACCEPTED`
 + if the request has been accepted, each peer proceeds to create its end of the network
-+ when the connection has been established, each peer sends a `HELLO` message containing its IP address
++ when the connection has been established, each peer sends a `HELLO` message containing its IP address; from then on, they can use the connection to exchange data
 + when a peer closes the connection, it sends a `BYE` message

 ### After the connection is established

 The standard option for P2P communication once the connection is established would be WebRTC.

-However, NAN uses scoped IPv6 addresses that are not currently supported by WebRTC.
+However, NAN uses link-local IPv6 addresses that are not currently supported by WebRTC.
 More work will be needed on this area.

 Related bugs:

 + [Chromium Issue 9978: Ignoring link-local IPv6 addresses makes WebRTC fail on mobile devices linked via WiFi Aware](https://bugs.chromium.org/p/webrtc/issues/detail?id=9978)
 + [Mozilla Bug 1445771: Loopback and link-local addresses](https://bugzilla.mozilla.org/show_bug.cgi?id=1445771)